GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 }
 ```

 Look carefully and you'll see that the `sds` cluster is not defined inside the `clusters` dictionary, but as a peer of `clusters`.
 Its value, though, is a cluster definition.
+Also note that the `sds` cluster uses `strict_dns` and thus relies on the DNS being sane for the `usersvc-sds` itself – there are use cases where this won't be OK, but they're considerably beyond the scope of this tutorial.

-Once the `sds` cluster is defined, you can use `"type": "sds"` in a service cluster definition, and delete any `hosts` array for that cluster.
+Once the `sds` cluster is defined, you can use `"type": "sds"` in a service cluster definition, and delete any `hosts` array for that cluster, as shown above for the new `usersvc` cluster.

 The `edge-envoy2` directory has everything set up for an edge Envoy running this configuration.
-So we can start the SDS, then down the old edge Envoy and fire up the new:
+To get it all going, start the SDS running, then down the old edge Envoy and fire up the new:

 ```
-bash up.sh usersvc-sds
+sh up.sh usersvc-sds
-bash down.sh edge-envoy
+sh down.sh edge-envoy
-bash up.sh edge-envoy2
+sh up.sh edge-envoy2
 ```

 Sadly, you'll have to reset the `ENVOY_URL` when you do this: